 Polished — professional

 Qualified — able to meet job requirements

 Resourceful — industrious and inventive; able to discover new ways to do things

 Well-rounded — has a variety of life experiences

 eXcellent — outstanding

 Young at heart — ambitious and curious about the world around them

 After reviewing this list, I would love to know your thoughts.
 Is this list too stringent?
 Is it too lenient?
 Did I leave something obvious off of the list?
 Is it even possible to find an entry-level person that has these skills or has the potential to develop these skills?

 These are just the “soft” skills — the ones that you won’t find on a résumé or may not discover in rounds of interviews.
 These are traits that are discovered after working with someone for a bit of time.
 This opens a whole new can of worms — how do you really get to know a potential candidate before you hire them to work for you?
 That could be the subject of another article down the road…

-Emily H. Griebel, a marketing strategist since 1997, developed her skills at some of the top marketing firms in the country.
-She now runs EHG Consulting and offers strategic marketing planning services to organizations of all shapes and sizes.
+Emily H. Griebel, a marketing strategist since 1997, developed her skills at some of the country’s top marketing firms working with a variety of great brands.
+She recently ran her own marketing consulting business and is currently the Vice President at Esparza Advertising.
 She’d love to hear from you and can be found on LinkedIn or @EmilyHGriebel on Twitter.